Stop the stupid! Donald Trump & Co have got to go

 Cheek-turning has clearly gone out of favour with America’s more fanatical Christian community, who remain enthusiastic Trump supporters.

 Or perhaps not.
-After all, if you can buy and sell with the benefit of insider information, there’s still lots of money to be made, especially you’re a corrupt, self-absorbed sociopath.
-The real victims, as ever, will be the world’s poor and blameless, as they struggle to cope with rising prices, and food shortages caused by a breakdown in the supply of fertilizer and the disruption of foreign aid.
+After all, if you can buy and sell with the benefit of insider information, there’s still lots of money to be made, especially if you’re a corrupt, self-absorbed sociopath.
+The real victims, as ever, will be the world’s poor and blameless, as they struggle to cope with rising prices and food shortages caused by a breakdown in the supply of fertiliser and the disruption of foreign aid.

 Q: “Why did you use such vulgar language in that Truth Social post?”— Defiant L’s (@DefiantLs) April 6, 2026